 Step 3: Dehydration

-For the oven, place the beef strips onto the oven racks (or if you’re more civilized a tray!) and set the temperature to the lowest possible setting (between 170° F and 180° F).
+Place the beef strips onto the oven racks and set the temperature to the lowest possible setting (between 170° F and 180° F).

-Dry the meat for between five and six hours, making sure to check frequently so it dehydrates in a manner of your liking.
+Dry the meat for between five and six hours, and check frequently, so it dehydrates in a manner of your liking.

 Step 4: Storage